videoDAC/livepeer-broadcaster/README.md

 ## Hosted Setup

-A `simple-streaming-server` can be deployed on a hosted server.
-For this It is assumed that this hosted server is running Linux (Ubuntu).
+A Livepeer Broadcaster can be deployed on a hosted server.
+For this guide it is assumed that this hosted server is running Linux (Ubuntu).

-### `simple-streaming-server` Access Options
+### Livepeer Broadcaster Access Options

-It is necessary to configure `simple-streaming-server` appropriately, in order to allow required remote access to the server.
+It is necessary to configure Livepeer Broadcaster appropriately, in order to allow required remote access to the server.

 #### Local publish and consume only (no remote access)

-When starting `simple-streaming-server`, run the following command:
+When starting Livepeer Broadcaster, run the following command:
 ```
 ./livepeer \
         -broadcaster \